ITV/scala-pact/scalapact-docs/src/main/paradox/examples/index.md

 Each project contains the bare minimum to demonstrate how pact testing works and are not supposed to represent best coding practices in general.

-The examples don't go into great depth, for more information you should refer to the main [README](https://github.com/ITV/scala-pact/blob/master/README.md) file.
+The examples don't go into great depth, for more information you should refer to the @ref:[basic](../basics/index.md) and @ref:[advanced](../advanced/index.md) guides.

 ### Which verification method should I use?
-Please refer to the @ref[verification strategies guide](../philosophy/verification-strategies.md).
+Please refer to the @ref:[verification strategies guide](../philosophy/verification-strategies.md).

 ## Setup assumptions
 These example projects are designed to be run on linux or mac in that they make use of a simple shell script.
-It is also assumed that you have Scala + SBT setup.
+It is also assumed that you have Scala and SBT setup.